 - Statement of Responsibilities for the Statement of Accounts which sets out the respective responsibilities of the Council and the Council's Acting Head of Function (Resources) who is the designated Section 151 Officer. - Annual Governance Statement Statutory regulations require the Council to conduct a review at least once in a year of the effectiveness of its system of internal control.
-The review of internal controls or internal financial controls provides assurance that the Statement of Accounts gives a true and fair view of the Council's financial position at the reporting date and its financial performance during the year. - Auditor's Opinion The Council's appointed external Auditors are PricewaterhouseCooperLLP (PWC).
-P. PwC will be carrying out their statutory audit following the Section 151 officer signing and dating the statement of accounts.
+The review of internal controls or internal financial controls provides assurance that the Statement of Accounts gives a true and fair view of the Council's financial position at the reporting date and its financial performance during the year. - Auditor's Opinion The Council's appointed external Auditor is the Auditor General for Wales.
+PricewaterhouseCooperLLP (PWC) will be carrying out the statutory audit on behalf of the Auditor General following the Section 151 officer signing and dating the statement of accounts.
 They will then issue an opinion as to whether the Accounts need to be qualified or are unqualified.
 The deadline for this opinion is the 30th September following the year end.